 - Keeping part of the portfolio in relatively liquid instruments may help meet unexpected cash needs.

-- Matching investments with the time horizon may reduce the need to exit positions prematurely.
+- Aligning investments with the intended investment time horizon may reduce the need to exit positions prematurely.

-- Avoiding over-concentration in less-liquid assets may help maintain flexibility during market stress.
+- Avoiding over-concentration in less-liquid assets may help maintain flexibility during periods of market stress.

-- Reviewing redemption terms and portfolio disclosures may provide better visibility into exit conditions.
+- Reviewing redemption terms and portfolio disclosures may provide better visibility into potential exit conditions.

-- Revisiting allocations from time to time may help ensure the portfolio remains aligned with changing needs.
+- Revisiting portfolio allocations from time to time may help ensure investments remain aligned with changing financial needs.

-Metrics such as market capitalisation and the price-to-earnings (P/E) ratio may offer insights into valuation, but they may not fully reflect how easily an investment can be exited.
+While metrics such as market capitalisation and the price-to-earnings (P/E) ratio may offer insights into valuation, they may not fully indicate how easily an investment can be converted into cash.

 Conclusion